 Within 5 minutes or so, our daughter called again… this time crying.
 They were rushing her into the operating room for an emergency C-section.
 We dropped everything.
 In the car, picturing the dream I’d awoke to that morning where I wondered if she was going to die.
 I unraveled.
 I had little time to sort this out.

-When we exited the elevator (Frank in a wheelchair), there she was, lying before us on the gurney surrounded by her husband and several medical staff (our timing was somehow impeccable).
+When we exited the elevator (Frank in a wheelchair awaiting a double-hip-surgery appointment), there our daughter was, lying before us on the gurney surrounded by her husband and several medical staff (our timing was somehow impeccable).
 She immediately declared that she wanted me with her in the operating room.
 This was no surprise since she had informed me that in such a case, there would be a curtain between us and her belly.

 Within minutes, Russell and I in hospital gowns joined the 15 medical staff in the smaller and brighter than I expected operating room.
 Having prepared the mother, they put the curtain in place and began the Caesarian.
 There were layers of flesh to cut through for several inches across the bottom of her abdomen.